NCBI-Hackathons/Viral-VDAP/README.md

 ### De novo assembly with SPAdes

--o <output_dir>
-    Specify the output directory.
-Required option.
---careful
-    Tries to reduce the number of mismatches and short indels.
-Also runs MismatchCorrector – a post processing tool, which uses BWA tool (comes with SPAdes).
-This option is recommended only for assembly of small genomes.
-We strongly recommend not to use it for large and medium-size eukaryotic genomes.
-Note, that this options is is not supported by metaSPAdes and rnaSPAdes.
-    -1 <file_name>
+We chose SPAdes as our de novo assembler because it can work with Illumina and IonTorrent reads.
+In addition, SPAdes is capable of providing hybrid assemblies using PacBio, Oxford, Nanopore, and Sanger reads.

+The SPAdes pipeline itself contains several modules:

+ * BayesHammer - read error correction tool for Illumina reads.
+ * IonHammer - read error correction tool for IonTorrent reads.
+ * SPAdes - iterative short-read genome assembly.
+ * MismatchCorrector - tool improves mismatch and short indel rates in resulting contigs and scaffold; uses BWA.

+When running the following command, SPAdes will perform read correction, genome assembly, and MismatchCorrector on the 2 "paired" FASTQ files from the previous step.

+`spades.py --careful -1 trimmed/jsc_1_forward_paired.fq.gz -2 trimmed/jsc_1_reverse_paired.fq.gz \`
+`-o assemblies/jsc_1`

+If you have paired-end IonTorrent data, --iontorrent will be added to the command like so:

+`spades.py --careful --iontorrent -1 trimmed/jsc_1_forward_paired.fq.gz -2 trimmed/jsc_1_reverse_paired.fq.gz \`
+`-o assemblies/jsc_1`

+If you want to specify your own k-mer sizes or number of threads in the config.yaml file, they will be added to the command and will look like the following:

+`spades.py -k 21,33,55,77 -t 20 --careful -1 trimmed/jsc_1_forward_paired.fq.gz -2 trimmed/jsc_1_reverse_paired.fq.gz \`
+`-o assemblies/jsc_1`

+Parameters:
+* -o: specifies the output directory and is required.
+* --careful: runs MismatchCorrector; option is recommended only for assembly of small genomes (i.e. KSHV).
-    File with forward reads.
+* -1: file with forward reads.

--2 <file_name>
-    File with reverse reads.
+* -2: file with reverse reads.
-    -t <int> (or --threads <int>)
-    Number of threads.
-The default value is 16.
+* -t (or --threads): indicates the number of threads to use; default is 16.

--m <int> (or --memory <int>)
-    Set memory limit in Gb.
-SPAdes terminates if it reaches this limit.
-The default value is 250 Gb.
-Actual amount of consumed RAM will be below this limit.
-Make sure this value is correct for the given machine.
-SPAdes uses the limit value to automatically determine the sizes of various buffers, etc.

---tmp-dir <dir_name>
-    Set directory for temporary files from read error correction.
-The default value is <output_dir>/corrected/tmp

--k <int,int,...>
-    Comma-separated list of k-mer sizes to be used (all values must be odd, less than 128 and listed in ascending order).
+* -k: comma-separated list of k-mer sizes to be used (all values must be odd, less than 128 and listed in ascending order).
+* --iontorrent: flag for assembling IonTorrent data.

 # Software